bustosjuan/aws-deeplens-recipes/content/050_build_a_custom_ml/056_connect_iot/056a_update_deeplens_firewall/_index.md

 ---
-title: "Connect DeepLens with a Raspberry Pi"
+title: "Update DeepLens Firewall Configuration"
 date: 2020-03-03T10:15:55-07:00
 draft: false
 weight: 57
 ---
-## Step 1: Update DeepLens Firewall Configuration
+### Step 1

 AWS DeepLens does not allow communication to TCP/8883 by default which is required for other local Greengrass devices (Raspberry Pi in this case) to communicate with the Greengrass core (DeepLens is the Greengrass Core in this situation).